The three-pot method: This is how to wash dishes at a campsite

 Add a few drops of biodegradable soap to hot water.
 Your instinct will be to use more soap than you actually need, so use sparingly.

-Pot 2: Hot-rinse pot
+Pot 2: Warm-rinse pot

-Fill the pot with clear, hot water.
+Fill the pot with clear, warm water.

 Pot 3: Cold-rinse pot

-Place a few drops of bleach or a sanitizing tablet (like Steramine) into cold water.
+Place a few drops of bleach or a sanitizing tablet (like Steramine) into cold water. ** Pro-tip (place this tablet in the cold water tub while food is being prepped since it takes a few minutes to dissolve).

 After you’re done